 Record Type

-Punch mode checkbox if you want users to only use the Now buttons to punch time in and out.
-Note that the punch mode restriction depends on user's role having the
+Use the Punch mode checkbox if you want users to only use the Now buttons to punch time in and out.
+Note that the punch mode restriction depends on user's role having the override_own_punch_mode or override_punch_mode access rights.
+Punch mode is further explained here.

 Allow overlap